When to Get an Allergy Test for Your Child

 If the allergist thinks your child has a food allergy, he may also suggest an elimination diet.
 Here, your child stops eating certain foods -- like milk, eggs, and peanuts -- to see if they were causing a reaction.

-The allergist uses the results of these tests to develop a treatment plan for your child.
+The allergist or your doctor uses the results of these tests to help develop a treatment plan for your child.